jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 Beyond this general sense, a taxonomy is also a specific kind of KOS with a hierarchical structure:

 <img src="../ILLOS/KSOs.png" width="550px">

-## What are reference works?

-Reference works are information-dense resources meant to be consulted for specific information, not read comprehensively.
-Terminology for reference works is reviewed here because it often overlaps with KOS terminology.
-Definitions are quoted/paraphrased from Wikipedia:

-- **Dictionary:** (1) A collection of words in one or more specific languages, often arranged alphabetically, which may include information on definitions, usage, etymologies, phonetics, pronunciations, translation, etc. (2) A book of words in one language with their equivalents in another, sometimes known as a lexicon.
-- **Lexicon:** The ‘catalog’ of a language’s words, which together with a ‘grammar’ constitutes the language.
-- **Lexical database:** Stores terms along with information about terms.
-- **Encyclopedia:** A type of reference work or compendium holding a comprehensive summary of information from either all branches of knowledge or a particular branch of knowledge.
-- **Bibliography:** Collected citations for related books, articles, etc., which may be as simple as a reading list or may be extensively annotated.
-- **Thesaurus:** A list of words grouped together according to similarity of meaning (containing synonyms and sometimes antonyms), in contrast to a dictionary, which provides definitions for words, and generally lists them in alphabetical order.
-- **Almanac:** An annual publication that includes information such as weather forecasts, farmers' planting dates, tide tables, and tabular information often arranged according to the calendar.
-- **Gazetteer:** A gazetteer is a geographical dictionary or directory used in conjunction with a map or atlas.
-They typically contain information concerning the geographical makeup, social statistics and physical features of a country, region, or continent.
-- **Directory:** A listing of information for location/navigation; e.g. business direcfory, telephone directory, web directory.
-- **Catalog:** A listing of content objects (their description and location).

 ## What types of KOS exist?